weavintelli/.github/profile/README.md

 ## License

 Unless otherwise stated, all projects of this organization are licensed under the MIT License.
 For details, please check the LICENSE file in each project.

+## Trademark

+weavIntelli® and 织英® are registered trademarks of Shenzhen WeavIntelli Software Co., Ltd. (D-U-N-S 979651765), All rights reserved.